Maryland approves coronavirus relief bill that would greatly expand Earned Income Tax Credit

 Such a plan could provoke Hogan’s veto.

 The centerpiece of the plan passed Friday will immediately send checks of up to $500 to Maryland’s poorest families and $300 to its poorest single filers.
 It will then augment those payments for three years with big cash refunds after people file their tax returns.
-Non-citizens don’t qualify for those benefits under existing laws.
+Noncitizens don’t qualify for those benefits under existing laws.

 For a family with two children that earns $25,000 a year, that would mean $1,100 in additional payments each year for the next three years.